 To know thy faults is to know thyself.

 When we look in the mirror, we’re supposed to see a reflection of ourselves.
 But do we really see it?
 Or do we only see what we want to see?
+When I look in the mirror, I see the fault in me.
 Continue reading The Fault in Me

 I thought this would be an appropriate topic for the #BloggORS Challenge.
 This will put a little more of me – albeit a not-so-good part – out there.